DANS-KNAW/dd-dans-sword2-examples/docs/index.md

 dd-dans-sword2-examples
 =======================

-Examples for creating a SWORD2 Java client to deposit datasets to a DANS Data Station
+Examples for creating a SWORD2 Java client to deposit datasets to a DANS Data Station or the DANS Vault as a Service.

 SYNOPSIS
 --------